Polynomial-time algorithms for continuous metrics on atomic clouds of unordered points

-The first condition $\sum\limits_{j=1}^{l} f_{ij}\leq w(C_i)$ means that not more than the weight $w(C_i)$ of the object $C_i$ `flows' into all objects $D_j$ via the flows $f_{ij}$, $j=1,\dots,l$.
-Similarly, the second condition $\sum\limits_{i=1}^{k} f_{ij}\leq w(D_j)$ means that all flows $f_{ij}$ from $C_i$ for $i=1,\dots,k$ `flow' into $D_j$ up to its weight $w(D_j)$.
 The last condition $\sum\limits_{i=1}^{k}\sum\limits_{j=1}^{l} f_{ij}=1$ forces to `flow' all $C_i$ to all $D_j$.
 The EMD is a partial case of more general Wasserstein metrics \cite{vaserstein1969markov} in transportation theory \cite{kantorovich1960mathematical}.
-In the case of finite weighted distributions as in Definition~\ref{dfn:EMD}, the metric axioms for $\EMD$ were proved in \cite[appendix]{rubner2000earth}.
-Also, $\EMD$ can compare any weighted distributions of different sizes.
-Hence, instead of the bottleneck distance $W_{\infty}$ on columns on $\PCM$ matrices, one can consider $\EMD$ on the distributions of columns (with equal weights) in these matrices.
+For finite distributions as in Definition~\ref{dfn:EMD}, the metric axioms for $\EMD$ were proved in \cite[appendix]{rubner2000earth}. $\EMD$ can compare any weighted distributions of different sizes.
+Instead of the bottleneck distance $W_{\infty}$ on columns on $\PCM$ matrices, one can consider $\EMD$ on the distributions of columns (with equal weights) in these matrices.

-\begin{lemma}[time complexity of EMD on distributions of columns] Any matrix $P$ of a size $n\times m(P)$ can be considered as a distribution of $m(P)$ columns with equal weights $\frac{1}{m(P)}$.
+\begin{lem}[time complexity of EMD on distributions of columns] Any matrix $P$ of a size $n\times m(P)$ can be considered as a distribution of $m(P)$ columns with equal weights $\frac{1}{m(P)}$.
 For two such matrices $P,Q$ having the same number $n$ of rows but potentially different numbers $m(P),m(Q)$ of columns, measure the distance between any columns by the Minkowski metric $M_{\infty}$ in $\R^n$.
-For the matrices $P,Q$ considered as weighted distributions of columns, the Earth Mover's Distance $\EMD(P,Q)$ can be computed in time $O(m^3\log m)$, where $m=\max\{m(P),m(Q)\}$. \end{lemma} \begin{proof} EMD needs $O(m^3\log m)$ time \cite{goldberg1987solving} for weighted distributions of size $m$. \end{proof}
+For the matrices $P,Q$ considered as weighted distributions of columns, the Earth Mover's Distance $\EMD(P,Q)$ can be computed in time $O(m^3\log m)$, where $m=\max\{m(P),m(Q)\}$. \end{lem} \begin{proof} EMD needs $O(m^3\log m)$ time \cite{goldberg1987solving} for distributions of size $m$. \end{proof}